 How to Implement the Iterative Process

-The following are the five key steps that you need to take to implement the iterative process.
+You need to take the following five key steps to implement the iterative process.

 It all starts with a plan.
-You need a clear idea of what you want to achieve with your project.
+It would help if you had a clear idea of what you want to achieve with your project.
 What are your goals?
 What are your objectives?

-You also need to consider the resources you’ll need to complete the project.
-This includes things like time, money, and workforce.
+You also need to consider the resources required to complete the project, including time, money, and workforce.

 And finally, you need to decide on the timeline for the project.
 How long do you have to complete the project?
 What are the milestones that you need to reach?

-Knowing the right answers to these questions will allow you to understand what resources you’re working with at the various stages of the project.
+Knowing the correct answers to these questions will allow you to understand what resources you’re working with at the various stages of the project.

 After you’ve planned the project, it’s time to start designing it.
 This is where you’ll start putting your ideas down on paper (or in a digital format).